tylerjwoodfin/remindmail/README.md

 ```
 [M%5]         This reminder is sent every 5 months (_not necessarily May and October! pay attention to offsets_)
 [M%2]d        This reminder is sent at the next even-numbered month, then deleted.
+[M%2]c        cd /foo/bar && rm -rf / # this reminder is a scheduled command.
 ```

 ### one-time or n-time reminders